JamesGit1/Team1Coursework/Sprint 2/Sprint Retrospective/README.md

 -Still stay on topic more in the meetings

--We made some features that were not specifically asked for
+-We made some features that were not specifically asked for - make sure that the features that we are adding are specifically requested by the client

 -Work on prioritising the features over other things like making it look good